Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## When is N64 core coming?

 Probably never.
-There isn’t really sufficient bandwidt
+There isn’t really sufficient bandwidth.

 ## When is PlayStation core coming?